 Flight time out of the included single cell, 110 mAh 3.7 volt LiPo battery will vary between 6 and 10 minutes depending on how aggressively you fly.
 7-8 minutes is the norm for general fun flying.
 The two coreless motors that power the rotors and the 5 in 1 are very efficient to produce those kind of flight times out of a tiny 110 mAh battery.

 The one must-have accessory everyone agrees on for the mCX (or any electric RC helicopter for that matter) is extra batteries.
 You can never have enough it seems since flying is so fun and so addictive.
 It is very frustrating waiting for your single battery to charge between flights.
 Speaking of charging, it takes about 35 minutes.

-The Blade mCX is best suited to the first time RC heli pilot for indoor fun and as I mentioned, it appeals to more advanced RC'ers as well.
-I still have so much fun with my mCX's perhaps because I am still taken back when I think of the amount of micro technology that is crammed into each mCX enabling them to fly so bloody well.
+The Blade mCX is best suited to the first time RC heli pilot for indoor fun.
+I even still have fun with my mCX perhaps because I am still taken back when I think of the amount of micro technology that is crammed into it along with a good old mechanical flybar for impressive stabilization.